 We don’t want to hear rehearsed answers.
 Listen to what your interviewer is asking you to tell him or her, and respond accordingly.
 Don’t be afraid to use examples which you haven’t included on your application form – we’ll probably spend most of the interview asking you to share your opinions about topics which you haven’t mentioned.
 After all, the application form is your way of securing an interview and we will assume that you have plenty of other examples to choose from which will add colour to your answers, and help us to get to know you.

 We value individuality – our clients are all different, so we need different personalities to represent them – so be yourself, try to relax and build rapport with your interviewers."

-"Congratulations!
+Congratulations!
 You've been selected for an interview.
 Now what?
-Here are my top tips to leaving your interviewers with a great impression:
+Here are some top tips to leaving your interviewers with a great impression: